odinuv/web/en/apv/articles/sql-aggregation/index.md

 The second approach with sub-queries is a lot more complicated (and abstract), but it is really important.
 There are many problems which cannot be solved without using sub-queries.
-The third approach using `IN` operator use-cases can be solved by the first two approaches, but it usually much more simpler, efficient and elegant (if it can be used).
+The third approach using `IN` operator use-cases can be solved by the first two approaches, but it is usually much simpler, efficient and elegant (if it can be used).
 So you should really learn to use it, because it is really worth it.
 The fourth approach using `EXISTS` is not really that important as its use-cases can be solved by the other approaches.
 Besides, I don't like it.
 Of course, all the approaches can be freely combined,